espocrm/documentation/docs/user-guide/imap-smtp-configuration.md

     You need to have cron properly configured in your system to have inbound emails working.

-IMAP allows to retrieve your emails from a mail sercer.
+IMAP allows to retrieve your emails from a mail server.
 To set up an IMAP account, do the following steps:

 1. Go to Emails Tab > top-right menu > Personal Email Accounts.
 2. Click on *Create Personal Email Account*.